RaymondProduction/beerlocker/README.md

 ## Step 5

-User Controller for authorized of users
+User Controller for authorized of users.
+User Controller included POST / GET request and user model of MongoDB.

 ## Step 6

-Auth Controller for authentication of users
+Auth Controller for authentication of users.
+It is middleware between user model and everything request for access only user

 ## Step 7